The Two-week COBOL Sprint: How to Build a Scrum Team

-Throughout this blog series, I’ve written about why mainframe shops need Agile processes like the 2-week COBOL sprint to more quickly develop and deliver software for customers in the digital economy.
+Throughout this blog series, I’ve written about why mainframe shops need Agile processes like the two-week COBOL sprint to more quickly develop and deliver software for customers in the digital economy.
 In this post I’ll talk about how to build a scrum team to do that.

 Choosing Scrum Team Leadership Roles

-Communication and collaboration are vital components of Agile processes like the 2-week COBOL sprint.
+Communication and collaboration are vital components of Agile processes like the two-week COBOL sprint.
 The Agile product manager and the product owner are key roles on a scrum team, and should be two excellent communicators who work well together to drive the scrum team.
 Don’t appoint one person to handle the work of both roles or they will become a bottleneck, decreasing production and customer satisfaction.

 Agile Product Manager

 Choose an ambitious product manager to become your Agile product manager.
 Although this person isn’t technically on the scrum team, they provide invaluable information to the product owner and scrum team members.

 The focus of the Agile product manager is toward the customer.
 To understand customer needs, they travel to meet with customers in their natural habitats and analyze the market and competitors.
 From this process they create epics that guide the product owner in the creation of user stories.